-The Bo’ness and Kinneil Railway is a heritage railway which runs out of Bo’ness and It’s managed by the Scottish Railways Preservation Society.
+The Bo’ness and Kinneil Railway is a heritage railway that runs out of Bo’ness and It’s managed by the Scottish Railways Preservation Society.

 The railway runs vintage train rides across a 5-mile track.
 From Bo’ness to Manuel Junction, via Kinneil and BirkhillIn.

-It’s also home to the Scottish Railway Museum that has the largest collection of Scottish railway artefacts.
+It’s also home to the Scottish Railway Museum which has the largest collection of Scottish railway artefacts.